ITU-BDSA2025-GROUP7/Chirp/docs/report.md

 ## Architecture — In the small (Kris)

 ## Architecture of deployed application (Louis)
-The application is deployed on Microsoft Azure [here](https://bdsagroup7chirprazor-buhcfwanakgyaabx.germanywestcentral-01.azurewebsites.net/), but it can be run locally as well, in which case the executing terminal process is the application server.
+The application is deployed to an application server on Microsoft Azure [here](https://bdsagroup7chirprazor-buhcfwanakgyaabx.germanywestcentral-01.azurewebsites.net/), but it can be run locally as well, in which case your own device would represent the application server.

 ![Deployment diagram](images\deployment.png)